guidance-guarantee-programme/pension_guidance/content/appointments.md

 - when you want to stop working
 - if you want a fixed or flexible income in retirement

+##How to book

+Call 030 0330 1001 between 8am and 10pm, Monday to Sunday.
+Calls cost the same as a normal call - if your calls are free, it's included.

 ^Pension Wise only provides guidance on what you can do with a [defined contribution pension](/pension-types) - you can get help with defined benefit pensions at [The Pensions Advisory Service](http://www.pensionsadvisoryservice.org.uk)^